chboey/CipherWolves/README.md

 ![CipherWolves Screenshot](https://github.com/user-attachments/assets/1bf6b296-49c0-4751-99b5-3b0ef83bdf54)
 ### Challenge: Automation of Complex Processes
-## 🔍 Introduction & Problem Statement

-In today's organizations, automating multi-step workflows—like software delivery, business approvals, or incident response—remains a massive challenge.

-These processes aren't linear.
-They require human judgment, real-time debate, shifting priorities, and context that can't be captured by rigid pipelines.
+## 🚨 The Challenge: Complex Workflows, Human Bottlenecks

+In modern organizations, **multi-step workflows**—like software delivery, incident response, or business approvals—are no longer just checklists.
+They're living systems of **coordination, judgment, and trust**.

+Yet automation still struggles here.

+Why?
+Because these processes aren’t linear:

+- They involve **conflicting goals**
+- They demand **real-time human debate**
+- They shift with **organizational context and pressure**
+- They rely on **intuition and negotiation**, not just logic

+Rigid pipelines break under this kind of nuance.

+So we asked ourselves the hard question:

-So we asked: How can we automate complex, multi-phase workflows using intelligent agents—while preserving reliability, transparency, and adaptability?
+> 💭 **How can we automate complex, high-stakes workflows using intelligent agents—without losing the human elements that make them work?**

+We weren’t looking for robotic efficiency.
+We were chasing **reliable, explainable collaboration**—at machine scale.

 ## 💡 Solution: 🐺CipherWolves
 ![CipherWolves-GameScene](https://github.com/user-attachments/assets/81d5fe87-ef84-4c93-ba6a-c25ce5784201)
-Enter CipherWolves—an AI-native platform that simulates human-style decision-making through a team of autonomous, reasoning agents.
+**Enter CipherWolves** — an AI-native platform that simulates human-style decision-making through a team of autonomous, reasoning agents.

-We showcase this through a simulation of the social deduction game Werewolf—not for entertainment, but because it captures the ambiguity, conflict, and coordination challenges found in real-world group workflows.
+We showcase this through a simulation of the social deduction game **Werewolf** — not for entertainment, but because it captures the **ambiguity, conflict, and coordination challenges** found in real-world group workflows.

-In both settings, agents must operate under uncertainty, adapt to shifting dynamics, and align on high-stakes decisions—even when trust is fractured and goals diverge.
+In both settings, agents must:

+- Operate under uncertainty
+- Adapt to shifting dynamics
+- Align on high-stakes decisions — even when **trust is fractured** and **goals diverge**

 CipherWolves doesn’t simplify this complexity.
+It **embraces** it.

-It embraces it.
-Each AI agent embodies a distinct reasoning or communication style via personalized personas—not as characters, but as functional archetypes of group behavior.
+Each AI agent embodies a **distinct reasoning or communication style** via personalized personas — not as characters, but as **functional archetypes** of group behavior.

-To drive automation across complex scenarios, agents collaborate through three structured phases:
+To drive automation across complex scenarios, agents collaborate through **three structured phases**:

+### 🗣️ Communication
-- Communication – Prompt-driven dialogue surfaces competing observations and strategies.
-Agents leverage Tavily-powered web search to enrich their reasoning, strategically sourcing external context to strengthen arguments or sow misdirection.
+Prompt-driven dialogue surfaces **competing observations and strategies**.
+Agents leverage **Tavily-powered web search** to enrich their reasoning — strategically sourcing external context to strengthen arguments or **sow misdirection**.

+### 🧠 Analysis
-- Analysis – Agents independently interpret conversations, weighing motives and behaviors.
-Some will challenge the user.
-Others will target fellow agents.
-All act with evolving memory and bias.
+Agents **independently interpret** conversations, weighing motives and behaviors.
+Some will **challenge the user**.
+Others will **target fellow agents**.
+All act with **evolving memory and bias**.

+### 🗳️ Voting
-- Voting – Through tension, persuasion, and shifting alliances, agents converge on a collective decision—sometimes rational, sometimes irrational, but always explainable.
+Through **tension**, **persuasion**, and **shifting alliances**, agents converge on a **collective decision** — sometimes rational, sometimes irrational, but always **explainable**.

 This isn’t just multi-agent automation.
-This is collaborative reasoning under pressure—a living simulation of how teams argue, align, and act.
+This is **collaborative reasoning under pressure** — a living simulation of how teams **argue, align, and act**.

-What sets CipherWolves apart is its social intelligence: each agent maintains dynamic trust and suspicion scores toward others, influencing every move.
-These internal metrics evolve in real time, driving alliance-building, deception, and betrayal—mirroring the messy, emotional calculus behind real human decisions.
+What sets CipherWolves apart is its **social intelligence**:

+Each agent maintains **dynamic trust and suspicion scores** toward others, influencing every move.
+These internal metrics evolve in real time — driving **alliance-building, deception, and betrayal** — mirroring the messy, emotional calculus behind **real human decisions**.

 ## 🧠 Post-Game Analysis: Autonomous Reflection at Scale
 ![PGA](https://github.com/user-attachments/assets/4dbbf17a-6f79-40bd-ac8e-5a7db8ddef1e)